You are here

 This is a flexible role, which can sometimes be partly carried out away from the bureau and outside their opening hours.
 It can involve:

-• Identifying and raising issues in the bureau and at meetings
+• Identifying and raising social policy issues in the bureau e.g. at staff and volunteer meetings

-• Training staff and volunteers in spotting particular issues and completing evidence forms
+• Training staff and volunteers in spotting particular issues and flagging then on the electronic client recording system

-• Media campaigning and liaising with other bureaux and agencies to provide a voice for clients
+• Contributing to media work and liaising with other bureaux and agencies to provide a voice for clients